Repair Intake Software for Phone Repair Shops

 After submit, you go straight into the live demo.
 No payment step.

-What repair intake software is supposed to solve
+What buyers should expect from repair intake software

 Repair intake software is the part of a repair ticket software for phone shops workflow that controls what happens when the customer first arrives.
-It should help the front desk capture the right detail quickly, start the repair cleanly, and avoid a second round of questions once the device reaches the bench.
+Buyers should expect it to shorten counter time, standardize customer and device capture, and create a repair record that the bench can still trust later.

-If your team is still deciding when to use a lighter check-in versus a deeper intake, the repair shop intake process page explains how full intake and quick intake fit different repair situations.
+This page is for shops evaluating software specifically to fix check-in speed and intake quality.
+If your team is still deciding when to use a lighter check-in versus a deeper intake, the repair shop intake process page covers the workflow decision before you compare software.

 Signs your current intake process is too loose